-On the basis of specific intelligence from CCO, Ahmedabad, the officials intercepted (01) Pax that one passenger's namely Smt Riddhiben FenilKumar Shah was suspected to be carrying high value dutiable goods and therefore a thorough search of all the baggage of the passenger as well as her personal search was required to be carried out.
-In presence of the panchas, the AIU officers reached the Airplane which has carried the flight no. FD144 of Air Asia Airlines from Bangkok to Ahmedabad and checked the passport of all the passengers deplaning from the flight and found one passenger namely Smt Riddhiben FenilKumar Shah having Passport No. T9791184.
+On the basis of specific intelligence from CCO, Ahmedabad, the officials intercepted (01) Pax, that one passenger's namely Shri Fenilkumar Sanjaykumar Shah was suspected to be carrying high value dutiable goods and therefore a thorough search of all the baggage of the passenger as well as his personal search was required to be carried out.
+In presence of the panchas, the AIU officers reached the Airplane which has carried the flight no. FD144 of Air Asia Airlines from Bangkok to Ahmedabad and checked the passport of all the passengers deplaning from the flight and found one passenger namely Shri Fenilkumar Sanjaykumar Shah having Passport No. B9889332.

-2. The passenger was guided to the Immigration Hall where she got her passport checked in.
-Thereafter, in the presence of the panchas, the AIU Officers guided the passenger to the Red Channel and asked her whether she was carrying any dutiable goods or foreign currency or any restricted goods and whether she wished to declare anything before Customs Authorities.
-In response the passengers submitted that she did not wish to declare anything and that she did not carry any dutiable/ objectionable goods.
+The passenger was guided to the Immigration Hall where he got his passport checked in.
+Thereafter, in the presence of the panchas, the AIU Officers guided the passenger to the Red Channel and asked him whether he was carrying any dutiable goods or foreign currency or any restricted goods and whether he wished to declare anything before Customs Authorities.
+In response the passenger submitted that he did not wish to declare anything and that he does not carry any dutiable/ objectionable goods.
 Thereafter, the panchas, the AIU officers along with the aforesaid passenger came near the AIU office situated in the arrival hall of the T-2 Terminal.
-In presence of the panchas the passengers informed that she had travelled from Bangkok to Ahmedabad on 23.03.2024 by Air Asia Flight No. FD 144.
-It was observed that the said passenger had handbags in her hands and took the luggage from the luggage belt in the form of coloured trolley bag.
+In presence of the panchas, the passenger informed he had travelled from Bangkok to Ahmedabad on 23.03.2024 by Air Asia Flight No. FD 144.
+It was observed that the said passenger had hand bags in his hands and took the luggage from the luggage belt in the form of coloured trolley bag.

-Thereafter, on being asked about identity of passenger by the Customs officers, the passenger identified herself as Smt Riddhiben FenilKumar Shah by showing her passport which is an Indian Passport bearing no. T9791184 and he also shows her Boarding Pass of Air Asia Flight No. FD144 (Seat No 10D) from Bangkok to Ahmedabad.
+2. Thereafter, on being asked about identity of passenger by the Customs officers, the passenger identified himself as Shri Fenilkumar Sanjaykumar Shah by showing his passport which is an Indian Passport bearing no. B9889332 and he also shows his Boarding Pass of Air Asia Flight No. FD144 (Seat No 2F) from Bangkok to Ahmedabad.

-In the presence of the panchas, the AIU Officer again asked the passenger whether she was carrying any dutiable goods or foreign currency or any restricted goods and she wished to declare before Customs Authorities, in reply the passenger denied, thereafter, the AIU officers informed the passenger that a lady officer would be conducting her personal search and detailed examination of her baggage.
-Then, the lady officer offered her personal search to the passenger, but the passenger refused saying that she was having full trust on the AIU officers.
-Thereafter, the AIU officer asked the passenger whether she wanted to be checked in front of executive magistrate or Superintendent of Customs, in reply the passengers gave her consent to be searched in front of the Superintendent of Customs.
+In the presence of the panchas, the AIU Officer again asked the passenger whether he was carrying any dutiable goods or foreign currency or any restricted goods and he wished to declare before Customs Authorities, in reply the passenger denied, thereafter, the AIU officers informed the passenger that they would be conducting his personal search and detailed examination of his baggages.
+Then, the AIU officers offered their personal search to the passenger but the passenger denied saying that he was having full trust on the AIU officers.
+Thereafter, the AIU officer asked the passenger whether he wanted to be checked in front of executive magistrate or Superintendent of Customs, in reply the passengers gave his consent to be searched in front of the Superintendent of Customs.

-3. Thereafter, the officers put/ placed the baggage of the passenger into the Baggage Screening Machine (BSM) for examination/ checking in presence of the panchas.
+Thereafter, the officers put/ placed the baggage of the passenger into the Baggage Screening Machine (BSM) for examination/ checking in presence of the panchas.
 On examination of baggage, the AIU officers did not notice any unusual images indicating nothing objectionable was present in the bags.
-The officers again put/ placed the baggages of both the passengers into the Baggage Screening Machine (BSM) and examine the baggage; however, the panchas and officers did not notice any unusual images indicating nothing objectionable was present in the bags.
+The officers again put/placed the baggages of both the passengers into the Baggage Screening Machine (BSM) and examine the baggage however; the panchas and officers did not notice any unusual images indicating nothing objectionable was present in the bags.